thebkv/bkv/exodus09.md

 > **“he that regarded not the word of the LORD left his servants and his cattle in the field.”**

 This is a major development.
 The division is no longer simply:

 **ISRAEL / EGYPT**

-Now there is a division **within Egypt**:
+A further division now appears **within Egypt**:

 **those who fear the word of the LORD**